Overview

 # Read terminal output

-# Send command to a session
+# Send text or a command to a session

-curl -X POST http://localhost:4021/api/ghost \
+curl -s -X POST 'http://127.0.0.1:4021/api/ghost' \

--d '{"action":"send","sessionId":"ID","text":"your command\n"}'
+-d '{"action":"send","sessionId":"SESSION_ID","text":"your message or command\n"}'

 # Wait for a session to become idle